Lab-Cave/LabCaveMediationSDK_iOS/README.md

 <key>GADApplicationIdentifier</key>
 <string>YOUR_ADMOB_APP_ID</string>
 ````
+>**IMPORTANT IF YOU ARE USING TAPJOY**
+>
+>You need to add the file named "Tapjoy.embeddedframework" to your XCode project, in XCode Files/Add files to ...

+>If you are using pangle, applovin or fyber, these networks include bundle files (.bundle).
+Please add these files to your XCode project by Files/Add files to ...

 ## Initialize the SDK

 Once you have added all the files, it's time to initialize the SDK.